How One Buyer Saved Money by Walking Away from an FHA Loan

 William had great credit and the ability to bring a small down payment to the table, even though he could have qualified for down payment assistance.

-If you have questions or when you’re ready to get the ball rolling, contact me at 480-313-7103.
+If there are any questions or if ready to get the ball rolling, contact Mindful Money at 480-313-7103.

 * Specific loan program availability and requirements may vary.
-Please get in touch with your mortgage advisor for more information.
+Please contact a mortgage advisor for more information.